EdersenC/MicroPyTracker/Devices/A9G/README.md

 ## Documentation

 ### Classes:
 #### FileHandler: `init(self, folder,fileName, extension, fileType)`:
 - `getFile(self):`: Returns The file location
-- `getFolder(self):`: Returns the folder file's folder location
+- `getFolder(self):`: Returns The file's folder location
 - `getFileName(self):`: Returns The file's name
 - `read(self,mode = 'r+'):`: Returns the contents of the file as a string
 - `remove(self):`: Removes The file
-- `cloneTo(self, folder ="",fileName = None, mode = "w", delete = False):`: Clones The file and its contents, to specified Location, with an Option to dlete old file(Hint: can use as moveTo).
+- `cloneTo(self, folder ="",fileName = None, mode = "w", delete = False):`: Clones The file and its contents, to specified Location, with an Option to delete old file(Hint: can use as moveTo).